-The Bank is predominantly funded by four main sources: customer deposits, liabilities due to financial institutions, borrowing and share capital (for further information, see the 2013 Financial Statements).
+The Bank is predominantly funded by four main sources: customer deposits, liabilities due to financial institutions, borrowing and share capital.

-Deposits from customers are the Bank's single largest financing item accounting for around 50 per cent. of the Banks's liabilities as at 31 December 2013.
-The Bank offers various types of deposits to its customers, both fixed rates and variable rates, indexed as well as non-indexed to the Icelandic CPI index.
+Deposits from customers are the Bank's single largest financing item and the Bank offers various types of deposits to its customers, both fixed rates and variable rates, non-indexed as well as indexed to the Icelandic CPI index.
 Deposits are predominately non-indexed and available on demand.

 Liabilities due to financial institutions are primarily in the form of deposits, including deposits from foreign financial undertakings in ISK (off-shore ISK).
-These deposits have decreased steadily over the past two years due to the Central Bank's currency auctions whereby off-shore ISK can be exchanged for euros.
+The main form of borrowing undertaken by the Bank is through foreign currency denominated bonds issued to LBI hf.